What is wet-plate collodion? ...

 A hundred and sixty years on, examples from the mid-1800's look as resplendent today as the moment they were made.
 Testament to the durability of the medium.

 Your portrait is assured to be enjoyed by yourself and many generations to come.
-It's emotive and humbling to create special images to mark people's time together.
-Truly timeless heirloom photographs to treasure.
+It's humbling to create heirloom photographs to mark people's time together.